rajeev108/CleaningData/CodeBook.md

 ## Datasets used from the original data

-'features.txt': List of all the 561 features in the test and train datasets.
+**'features.txt'**: List of all the 561 features in the test and train datasets.
 ('features_info.txt': Contains information about the above features/variables.)

 'activity_labels.txt': Six activity names.